mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ## Chapter 3

-"Ara?
-Why would Melna need to know about that?"

-"The observers on Falni Peak are doing some study about the stellar surface and they said they've found something big and need to tell the senate right away"

-_She's keeping a secret_

-"Well, if she's not here, I should go back to call the capital."

-"Wait.
-Let me go with you."

-"Oh that's really not necessary -"

-"I need to know more; I won't slow you down" I plead to him while I ran off to fetch a new pair of trousers as quickly as I could.

 The late morning light was just enough for me to see while I dashed to the stable to get Laen-Laen, our Saffa.
 He was small for a Saffa, but at twelve times my own weight, he was more than enough to fit Jathi and me.

 "Laen-Laen, good morning!"